-An African violet plant is a popular home and office plant due to the fact that it will happily bloom in low light conditions and for the fact that it need very little care.
+An African violet plant is a popular home and office plant due to the fact that it will happily bloom in low light conditions and needs very little care.
 While most African violets are started from cuttings, African violets can be grown from seed.
-Starting an African violet from seed is a little more time consuming than starting cuttings, but you will end up with many more plants.
-Keep reading to learn more about how to start African violets from seed.
+Starting an African violet from seed is a little more time consuming than starting cuttings, but you’ll end up with many more plants.
+Keep reading to learn how to start African violets from seed.

 How to Get Seeds from African Violets